perlarenee/divi-weblocomotive/README.md

 * Option to show a logo or other image with or without a link above or below the dot navigation
 * Some initial styling

+### Infinite Loading Blog
+#### Features
+* Control of:
+** Post Type
+** Pseudo code styling
+** Dark and light theme
+** Amount of posts per 'page'
+** Ascending or Descending Order of posts
+** What posts sort by, date, title, modified, etc.
+* Infinite load of posts without affecting the website footer.
+Load more button disappears after last post is loaded.
+* Imitation subtitle using first cateogy name as subtitle.

 _Best of luck.
 I hope this helps._